William Staveley: Military career

 Staveley was born in York, the son of William Staveley and Henrietta Henderson.
 He entered the British Army in 1798 as an ensign.
-Staveley fought in several conflicts in the Peninsular War (Battle of Talavera, Battle of Fuentes de Onoro, Battle of Vittoria, Battle of the Pyrenees, Battle of Toulouse, Siege of Ciudad Rodrigo and Battle of Badajoz and many other minor actions).
+Staveley fought in several conflicts in the Peninsular War (viz.
+Battle of Talavera, Battle of Fuentes de Onoro, Battle of Vittoria, Battle of the Pyrenees, Battle of Toulouse, Siege of Ciudad Rodrigo, Battle of Badajoz) and also engaged in many other minor actions.

-At the 1815 Battle of Waterloo, Staveley was present as a captain in the Royal Staff Corps, afterwards receiving the Companion of the Bath (CB) and a promotion to brevet Lieutenant-colonel.
+At the 1815 Battle of Waterloo, Staveley was present as a captain in the Royal Staff Corps, afterwards receiving the Companion of the Bath (CB) and a promotion to brevet Lieutenant-Colonel.

-He went to Mauritius in 1821 and served in various roles (deputy quartermaster-general and commandant of Port Louis) before becoming Commander and Lieutenant Governor of Hong Kong in 1847.
+He went to Mauritius in 1821, and served in various roles (including deputy quartermaster-general, and commandant of Port Louis) before becoming Commander and Lieutenant Governor of Hong Kong in 1847.

 After leaving Hong Kong in 1851, he was given command of the Bombay Army.
-In 1853, he was made Colonel of the 24th Regiment of Foot and appointed commander-in-chief of the Madras Army (with local rank of lieutenant-general).
+In 1853, he was made Colonel of the 24th Regiment of Foot, and appointed commander-in-chief of the Madras Army (with local rank of lieutenant-general).
 He died in the Nilgiri Hills, and was buried at Ootacamund.